Doctor of Ministry

 Participants are challenged to refine and enhance their ministerial skills, beginning with their personal relationship with the Lord and continuing with their ability to bring His transforming life into church and culture.

 In addition, participants study, share, and learn through interaction with cohort groups under the leadership of faculty mentors.

-The Doctor of Ministry Program Seeks to Provide its Participants With
+The Doctor of Ministry Program Seeks To

 - An opportunity for spiritual renewal and advancement.

 - An advanced understanding and integration of ministry in relation to biblical, historical-theological, and pastoral disciplines.

 - A relational view of ministry and undergirding theology and practice.

 - Skills and competencies that are required for the practice of ministry at its most mature and effective level.